 Take back control of your nights by singling out what you can control during the day.
 Earplugs and a noise machine help drown out extra noise, and a pitch-black room makes for sounder sleep.

-Sleep has always been tops among my blog topics because to burn fat, build muscle, rev up your metabolism, and feel your best all day, you need 7-9 hours of high-quality sleep every night.
+Sleep has always been tops among my blog topics because to burn fat, build muscle, rev up your metabolism, manage stress, and feel your best all day, you need 7-9 hours of high-quality sleep every night.
 It’s not always easy, but here are seven ways I make it happen:

 - Create a power-down hour.
 To prepare for a solid night’s sleep, power down an hour before you hit the sack.
-That “urgent” email from your boss can wait till morning, and trust me, you’re not missing anything with late-night talk shows.
+That “urgent” email from your boss can wait till morning, and trust me, you’re not missing anything on late-night talk shows.
 Studies prove that the light from electronics can interfere with sleep long after you turn them off, so put your iPhone to bed at least an hour before you turn in yourself.

 - Ditto caffeine.
 Love my Bulletproof Coffee, but I restrict it to the morning hours.
-Especially if you’re a slow metabolizer, a mid-afternoon java jolt can leave you jittery before bed.
+Especially if you’re a slow caffeine metabolizer, a mid-afternoon java jolt can leave you jittery before bed.
 Limit the caffeine to morning hours and switch to green tea (preferably decaf) by afternoon.

 - Try Sleep Candy.
 Sometimes you need a little extra help falling or staying asleep.
 Most over-the-counter stuff creates an awful morning-after “hangover,” and pharmaceutical sleep aids do more harm than good.
-Sleep Candy contains an all-natural blend of science-based nutrients and botanicals that calm your mind and gently help you drift into slumber, plus it tastes delicious.
-You can only find Sleep Candy here.
+Sleep Candy contains an all-natural blend of science-based nutrients and botanicals that calm your mind and gently help you drift into slumber, plus it tastes delicious!
+You can only find Sleep Candy HERE.

 - Keep exercise early (but don’t skip out!)
 Among its many benefits, burst training combined with weight resistance will make you a better sleeper.
 But exercising too late in your day can leave you wired before bed, so you’re browsing the Macy’s clearance sale while you should be sleeping soundly.
 Go for it when it comes to bursting up the hotel stairs, but limit vigorous exercise to morning or early afternoon hours.